Duane Brown reportedly wants a new contract and the Seahawks ‘would love for him’ to be with the team

 “We’re just making sure that he doesn’t overdo it early,’’ Carroll said.

-Carroll also said running back Travis Homer is sitting out.
+Carroll also said running back Travis Homer is sitting out, with a calf injury.

 “We’re just taking our time to make sure we get it back,’’ Carroll said.
 “It’s bothered him a little bit in the offseason.’’